ScratchAddons/website-v2/content/docs/privacy.md

 #### Information stored permanently
 We store some data locally on your device permanently.
 This information is still available even if your browser is restarted.
 This data can only be accessed by the Scratch Addons extension on your device.
-However, the Scratch website and other software might be able to read or deduce some of it (for example, the Scratch website could potentially deduce you've enabled "website dark mode" if it detects the background color is black).

 Information stored permanently might include: